carla-simulator/carla/Docs/adv_traffic_manager.md

 tm02 = client02.get_trafficmanager(5000) # tm02(p=5000) --> tm02 (p=5000)
 ```

 * __TM-Client__ — The port is occupied by another TM.
-This instances are not in charge of their own logic.
+These instances are not in charge of their own logic.
 Instead, they ask for changes in the parameters of the __TM-Server__ they are connected to in  `TrafficManagerRemote.cpp`.
 The following code creates two TM-Clients, that connect with the TM-Servers previously created.

 ```py
 tm03 = client03.get_trafficmanager() # tm03 --> tm01 (p=8000).